rica142003/Computer-Optimization-Projects/SIMD Advantage Profiling/readme.md

 ### Interpretation

-- Kernels with higher arithmetic intensity (further right) are able to achieve higher performance under the same bandwidth limit, which is why SAXPY attains the greatest GFLOP/s among the three.
-- Points higher on the y-axis correspond to cache-resident workloads.
-At small problem sizes, the data fits in L1 or L2, so effective bandwidth is much greater than DRAM bandwidth, allowing performance to approach the compute roof.
-- At large problem sizes, data is DRAM-resident, and all kernels flatten against the sloped roofline, showing they are memory-bound.
+Kernels with higher arithmetic intensity reach higher performance under the same bandwidth limit, which is why SAXPY performs best.
+Points high on the y-axis come from cache-resident runs (L1/L2), where effective bandwidth is large and performance is close to the compute roof.
+At large problem sizes, data spills to DRAM.
+All kernels flatten against the sloped roof, showing they are memory-bound.
+The roofline confirms that these kernels do not reach the compute peak.
+Instead, they are dominated by memory.
+SIMD provides strong speedup when data is in cache, but large-scale performance is limited by arithmetic intensity and bandwidth.

 <p align="center">
   <img  src="https://github.com/user-attachments/assets/d0bf722b-9c73-4006-a534-0eea1bd5d84d" style="width: 70%; height: auto;">
 </p>

-The roofline model clearly shows that on this CPU, the studied kernels operate well below the compute roof and are dominated by memory behavior.
-SIMD accelerates performance significantly in cache-resident regimes, but the maximum achievable performance at scale is dictated by arithmetic intensity and memory bandwidth.

 ---

 ## Anomalies and Limitations

-Several observations in the data show deviations from theoretical expectations.
-In some runs, scalar and SIMD runtimes converged earlier than predicted, especially when the working set exceeded the last-level cache.
-This can be attributed to background system noise, SMT sharing, and imperfect core pinning despite the use of taskset.
-Another limitation is the small number of repetitions at very large sizes, where longer runtimes increased variance and widened error bars.
-For alignment and tail handling, performance penalties varied more than expected across different kernels, likely due to compiler differences in how prologue and epilogue loops were emitted.
-Finally, prefetcher and cache replacement policies sometimes caused irregular GFLOP/s plateaus, which suggest sensitivity to microarchitectural behavior beyond the scope of this study.
-These factors highlight the complexity of isolating SIMD effects in real systems, where hardware speculation, frequency scaling, and memory subsystem interactions cannot be perfectly controlled.
+Some results did not match theory exactly.
+In several runs, scalar and SIMD runtimes converged sooner than expected once the data passed the last-level cache.
+This likely came from background noise, SMT sharing, or imperfect core pinning even with taskset.

+At very large sizes, only a few repetitions were possible.
+Longer runtimes increased variance and made error bars wider.

+For alignment and tail handling, the size of penalties varied across kernels.
+This is likely due to compiler differences in how prologue and epilogue loops were generated.

+Prefetcher behavior and cache replacement also caused irregular GFLOP/s plateaus.
+These effects point to low-level microarchitecture features outside the scope of the tests.

+Overall, the results show that isolating SIMD effects is complex.
+Hardware speculation, frequency scaling, and memory system behavior all add noise to the measurements.

 ---

 ## Conclusion

-This project demonstrates that SIMD provides substantial speedups for compute-bound workloads, with peak gains exceeding 10× in cache-resident cases.
-The benefits diminish as the working set size grows, confirming that memory bandwidth becomes the primary bottleneck once caches are saturated.
-Alignment and tail handling introduce measurable slowdowns of 10–30% at large sizes, while stride and gather patterns cause severe performance loss due to inefficient cache line use.
-Data type comparisons align with theoretical lane width, with float32 achieving about twice the throughput of float64.
-Roofline analysis further validates the shift from compute- to memory-bound behavior.
-Overall, the results confirm that SIMD acceleration depends critically on workload locality, memory access regularity, and data alignment, and they illustrate both the potential and limits of vectorization on modern CPUs.
+This project shows that SIMD gives large speedups for compute-bound workloads, with over 10× gains when data fits in cache.
+The advantage drops as problem size grows, since memory bandwidth becomes the main limit once caches are full.

+Alignment and tail handling add 10–30% slowdown at large sizes.
+Stride and gather patterns perform much worse, as they waste cache lines and reduce efficiency.

+Data type tests follow lane-width expectations: float32 runs about twice as fast as float64.
+Roofline analysis confirms the shift from compute-bound to memory-bound behavior.

+Overall, SIMD performance depends on data locality, access patterns, and alignment.
+The results highlight both the strong benefits and the clear limits of vectorization on modern CPUs.

 ## Appendix
 Screenshot A1. _Optimizers enabled on GCC_